What is required by the University of Nebraska-Lincoln Student Code of Conduct?

 Keep in mind, this is only a summary of some of the violations, behaviors and processes from the Student Code of Conduct.
 The code also provides help in case you feel you have not been treated respectfully or fairly by any member of the university.
 We suggest that you review the entire code to become an informed Husker.

 For students who received an email from the Student Conduct & Community Standards or the Dean of Students Office

-I received an email from Student Conduct & Community Standards or the Dean of Students Office and it sounds serious, what do I do?
+I received an email from Student Conduct & Community Standards and it sounds serious, what do I do?

 The communication should be taken seriously.
 Student Conduct & Community Standards received a report regarding an incident in which you may be involved.
-You will need to schedule a time to meet with a conduct officer.
-Please contact the office at (402) 472-2021 to set up a time.
-Setting up a time to meet does not mean that you have admitted to any wrong doing or that you are a bad student.
-It simply means that you are willing to meet with us to discuss the matter.
-Student Conduct & Community Standards serves as a campus resource to investigate violations of the Student Code of Conduct and to help students think through situations.
+The conduct officer will review your class schedule and arrange an informal meeting.
+The informal meeting does not mean that you have admitted to any wrongdoing or that you are a bad student.
+It simply allows you and the conduct officer to discuss the matter.
+Student Conduct & Community Standards serves as a campus resource to investigate violations of the Student Code of Conduct and to help students think through situations

 What if I have a scheduling conflict with the meeting time?